K-DDevStudio/CareerCatalyst/README.md

 ## Contributing

-We welcome contributions to Sharkployee!
+We welcome contributions to Carrer Catalyst!
 If you’d like to contribute, please follow these guidelines:

 1. **Fork the Repository**: Create your own fork of the repository.
 2. **Create a Branch**: Create a new branch for your feature or bug fix.